 - To anticipate customer needs and be recognized for our convenient, quality local service, we are introducing innovative solutions to promote responsible energy use.

 Oil and gas are expected to continue making up nearly 50% of the primary energy mix in 2035.
 That means we will still be an oil and gas major, ready to meet this demand.
-But our ambition is to leverage our talents to become the leader in responsible hydrocarbons, with a strong development focus on renewable energies.
-That's what being committed to better energy is all about.
+But our ambition is to leverage our talents to become the leader in responsible hydrocarbons, with a strong development focus on

 To keep the average global temperature increase below 2°C by 2100, the International Energy Agency’s 2°C scenario involves: reduce the share of coal for the benefit of gas, which emits around half as much CO2 as coal when used for power generation.
 The share of renewables will soar over the same period, to 22% from 8%, excluding traditional biomass.
 This growth will be led by a surge in solar and wind power along with “modern” biomass.